code-and-effect/effective_posts/README.md

 A blog implementation with WYSIWYG content editing, post scheduling, pagination and optional top level routes for each post category.

-## effective_posts 1.0
+## effective_posts 2.0

-This is the 1.0 series of effective_posts.
+This is the 2.0 series of effective_posts.

-This requires Twitter Bootstrap 4 and Rails 5.1+
+This requires Twitter Bootstrap 4 and Rails 6+

 Please check out [Effective Posts 0.x](https://github.com/code-and-effect/effective_posts/tree/bootstrap3) for more information using this gem with Bootstrap 3.

 ## Getting Started

-Please first install the [effective_regions](https://github.com/code-and-effect/effective_regions) and [effective_datatables](https://github.com/code-and-effect/effective_datatables) gems.
+Please first install the [effective_datatables](https://github.com/code-and-effect/effective_datatables) gem.

 Please download and install [Twitter Bootstrap4](http://getbootstrap.com)